-In 2017, the Company adopted a three-year long-term motivation Program for senior and medium management.
-The Program recognizes the phantom shares to be paid off in cash as a liability expensed to bonuses during the period of rendering services.
+In 2020, the Company adopted another three-year long-term motivation program for senior and medium management for the period of 2020-2022.
+The program recognizes the phantom shares to be paid off in cash as a liability expensed to bonuses during the period of rendering services.
 Planned payments are calculated upon reaching the target program criteria in each reporting period.
-At the end of 2019, the Company accrued RUB 461 million (including insurance contributions) for the third year of the program based on the preliminary estimate of planned performance progress.
-At the end of 2018, the Company accrued RUB 210 million for the second year of the program; actual year-end for 2018 payment amounted to RUB 210 million.
+At the end of 2020, the Company accrued RUB 48 million (including insurance contributions) for the first year of the adopted program based on the preliminary estimate of planned performance progress.

+At the end of 2019, the Company accrued RUB 461 million (including insurance contributions) for the third year of the long-term motivation program for 2017-2019 based on the preliminary estimate of planned performance progress; in 2020, the actual year-end payment for 2019 amounted to RUB 433 million.